-One of the Group's timber concessions in west Suriname with land area of approximately 127,000 hectares (west Concession) expired on 5 June 2017.
-The Group received the approval of the renewal of the concession issued by the Suriname government authority on 29 November 2018 at minimal cost.
-According to the approved license document, the concession is renewed for a period of 20 years from 29 November 2017 to 29 November 2037.
-However, the local Suriname forestry bureau later informed that the harvesting activities on this concession needed to be put on halt and awaiting the minor adjustment on the boundary area of the concession.
-During the year ended 31 December 2019, the Group obtained final concession license for a period of 20 years with effect from 17 April 2019 to 16 April 2039.
+One of the Group's timber concessions in west Suriname with land area of approximately 25,000 hectares expired on 19 May 2020.
+The Group has submitted application for the renewal of this concession according to the time specified by local Suriname forestry bureau.
+During the year ended 31 December 2020, the Group obtained the final renew concession license for a period of 10 years with effect from 8 November 2020 to 7 November 2030.

-Two of the Group's timber concessions in central Suriname with land area of approximately 28,000 and 19,000 hectares both expired on 10 December 2018.
-The business operation related to these two concessions was minimal before the expiration.
-The Group has submitted applications for these two concessions ("Applications") according to the time specified by local Suriname forestry bureau.
-As at the date of this annual report, the Applications are still under review by local Suriname forestry bureau.
-To the best knowledge of the Group, the Applications are now in the final approval stage of local Suriname forestry bureau.
+One of the Group's timber concessions in central Suriname with land area of approximately 25,000 hectares expired on 10 August 2020.
+The business operation related to this concession was minimal before the expiration.
+The Group has submitted application for this concession according to the time specified by local Suriname forestry bureau.
+As at the date of these financial statements, the application is still under review by local Suriname forestry bureau.

-As at 31 December 2019, the Group's total timber concessions and cutting rights in Suriname covered a land area of approximately 318,000 hectares (2018: 318,000 hectares including west Concession).
+As at 31 December 2020, the Group's total timber concessions and cutting rights in Suriname covered a land area of approximately 340,000 hectares (2019: 318,000 hectares).

-In view of the operating losses, downward market trend and reduce the selling prices for most of the products in Suriname segment for the year ended 31 December 2019, the Directors considered that there was an impairment indicator on timber concessions and cutting rights.
+In view of the operating losses before finance cost resulted from the operations in Suriname for the year ended 31 December 2020, the Directors considered that there was an impairment indicator on timber concessions and cutting rights.